2006 Philippine Mount Everest expedition: Controversy

 Hawley also noted that Abenojar presented a certificate from the China Tibet Mountaineering Association as proof that he reached the summit of Mount Everest.
-The certificate was awarded based interviews conducted by the liaison officer with Abenojar, his sherpa and other climbers that summitted through Tibet.
+The certificate was awarded based interviews conducted by the liaison officer with Abenojar, his Sherpa and other climbers that summited through Tibet.
 The First Philippine Mount Everest Expedition has dismissed Abenojar's CTMA summit certificate as a "forgery" and his claim a "hoax", and maintained that Oracion and Emata were the first and second Filipinos to conquer Mount Everest.
 The FPMEE does not have any authority nor jurisdiction over declaring Abenojar's CTMA summit certificate as a forgery unless it is declared as such by the CTMA and the FPMEE also could not state that Abenojar's claim is a "hoax" unless FPMEE can prove it against the photos, the CTMA and the other interviewees who certified to have seen Abenojar.
 As to who was the first among the four Filipinos to reach the summit of Mt.
 Everest, surely they were the first four although Abenojar has the earliest dated certification.